 Over time, it became clear that agricultural work was not enough to sustain the institution of the kibbutz.
 They began to industrialize.
 Today, some kibbutzim have even turned to the tourism industry.
 The kibbutz has a long history of political and cultural contributions to Israel as well.
 A disproportionate amount of Israeli government and military leaders, artists, and intellectuals have come from kibbutzim.

 The kibbutz system has met with controversy over the years.
 Some groups have been criticized for elitism, while others have been accused of straying from their ideals.
 Nevertheless, Israeli culture would not be the same without the kibbutz.
-It is a specifically Israeli institution that has made invaluable contributions to the nation’s political, economic, and intellectual life.
-Today there are roughly 260 Kibbutz communities around Israel (a country with a population of about 6 million people – less than the population of New York City).
+It is a specifically Israeli institution that has made many contributions to the nation’s political, economic, and intellectual life.
+Today, there are still more than 250 Kibbutz communities around Israel (a country with a population of about 6 million people – less than the population of New York City).

 At first glance, it seemed almost like a gated suburban community where everyone knows your name.
-For two days, I couchsurfed with Roy, Tiki, their daughters Rotem and Shani, and their super friendly dog, Bamia (Okra in English), and their vocal cat, Pizza (Italian for pizza).
-Roy actually grew up in New Jersey, but came here after college and has lived here now for thirty years.
+For two days, I couchsurfed with Roy, Tiki, their daughters Rotem and Shani, and their super friendly dog, Bamia (Okra in English), and their vocal cat, Pizza.
+Roy actually grew up in New Jersey, but came here after college and has lived here for more than thirty years.
 Tiki’s family is originally from Turkey, but she has lived here all her life.
 This is their home and they are proud of their community.
-Roy is the business manager for the kibbutz and Tiki is a teacher and also recently took the initiative to build a petting zoo of mainly rabbits for the local kids to enjoy.
+Roy is the business manager for the kibbutz and Tiki is a teacher.
+They also recently took the initiative to build a petting zoo of mainly rabbits for the local kids to enjoy.

 The Ketura Kibbutz has a few hundred people living on it.
 There are actually about 150 members, but when you add in the children and various volunteers that come during the year, the size nearly doubles.
 Unlike many other kibbutzim, Ketura has not strayed far from its original ideals and has not privatized.
 To bring in money to the community and members, Ketura has one of the country’s largest date orchards and a dairy farm with hundreds of cows that are milked every day.